AIMEE S. A. JOHNSON, Professor and Chair

 Graduates of the department follow many career paths.
 These paths lead to graduate school in mathematics, statistics, and other fields; to professional schools; and to the workplace.

-Most first-year students entering Swarthmore have had calculus while in high school and place out of at least one semester of Swarthmore's calculus courses, whether they continue with calculus or decide, as is often best, to try other sorts of mathematics.
+Many first-year students entering Swarthmore have had calculus while in high school and place out of at least one semester of Swarthmore's calculus courses, whether they continue with calculus or decide, as is often best, to try other sorts of mathematics.
 See the discussion of placement later.
 However, some entering students have not had the opportunity to take calculus or need to begin again.
 Therefore, Swarthmore offers a beginning calculus course (MATH 015) and several courses that do not require calculus or other sophisticated mathematics experiences.
 These courses are STAT 001 (Statistical Thinking, Fall or Spring semester), MATH 003 (Introduction to Mathematical Thinking, Spring semester), and STAT 011 (Statistical Methods, both semesters).
 MATH 003 is a writing course.
 MATH 029 (Discrete Mathematics, both semesters) also does not require any calculus but is a more sophisticated course; thus, some calculus is a useful background for it in an indirect way.
 Once one has had or placed out of two semesters of calculus, many other courses are available, especially in linear algebra and several-variable calculus.

 Placement and Credit on Entrance to Swarthmore

 To gain entrance to mathematics or statistics courses at any time during one's Swarthmore years, students are expected to take at least one of the following exams: the Advanced Placement (AP) or International Baccalaureate (IB) exams, Swarthmore's Calculus Placement Exam, or Swarthmore's Math/Stat Readiness Exam.
 Students who do take AP or IB exams may be required to take the departmental exams as well, or parts thereof.
 In particular, students intending to take MATH 15 must take Swarthmore's Calculus Readiness Exam and those intending to take MATH 28 must take Swarthmore's Calculus Placement Exam.
-Versions of the Calculus Placement Exam and the Readiness Exam are sent to entering first-year students over the summer, along with detailed information about the rules for placement and credit.
+Versions of the Calculus Placement Exam and the Readiness Exam are available to entering first-year students over the summer, along with detailed information about the rules for placement and credit.

 Advanced Placement/International Baccalaureate Credit